nuhaBoston/BLMprotestsPoliceBrutality/README.md

 ## Collaborators

-This project was a collaboration of Nuha F., Amy S. github: , Scott C., and Cookie P.
+This project was a collaboration of Nuha F. github: , Amy S. github: https://github.com/amystphn, Scott C., and Cookie P.

 ## Description